djq/dsuf/class_notes.md

 	spplot(demo, c("kWh_res","kWh_com"), col.regions = rainbow(100, start = 4/6, end = 1)) # tweaking colours

 Scale-bars and further refinement are not very easy to include.
-My preference is to use another program for organizing these  details using another program.
+My preference is to use another program for organizing these  details.
 However, there are a few approaches you can use for adjusting the colors (you will need to install these packages):

 	library(classInt)
 	library(RColorBrewer)